How Japanese and English merged to create a new language

 The goal is to instil volunteers with the confidence to reach out to visitors who look like they might need help and not worry about grammatical errors or pronunciation mistakes.

 As for Engrish, Taguchi says young people prioritize choosing words that convey their ideas and feelings to their peers, without as much thought about where or how that word originated.
-Copywriters or designers who use Engrish may also have similar motivation, he says.
+Copywriters or designers who use Engrish may also have similar motivation, she says.

 "They may not care if the words are grammatically correct, but if the words can fit the context.
 Or they may think that since their English is fine, they wonʼt have to have the words checked," says Taguchi.